kyma-project/btp-manager/docs/testing.md

 ### Test output verbosity

-Setting for the `go test` verbosity is `-v` (verbose, print the full output event for passing tests).
-This can be changed in `make` recipe.
+The setting for the `go test` verbosity is `-v` (verbose, print the full output event for passing tests).
+This can be changed in the `make` recipe.
 For `ginkgo` tests execution default setting is `-ginkgo.v` (verbose) and can be changed e.g. for `very verbose` by setting environment variable `GINKGO_VERBOSE_FLAG`.
 Allowed values are: `ginkgo.succinct`, `ginkgo.v`, `ginkgo.vv`.
 Accordingly, the output level will be: succinct, verbose, very verbose.